caao1981/JobTask/README.md

-# Your site is being reviewed in "GoDaddy" it will be reviewed within 48hours
+# Your site is being reviewed in "GoDaddy" and will be reviewed within 48hours

 ## Available Scripts